 Histrionic personality disorder (HPD) falls within the DSM-5‘s cluster B of dramatic/emotional/erratic personality disorders.
 The primary characteristic is a pathological level of need for attention.

 People with this disorder are often charming and enthusiastic, and people may view them as the life of the party.
 They crave novelty and don’t do well with delayed gratification.
-They tend to have difficulty establishing healthy relationships, and may become dependent or act manipulatively due to lack of more adaptive skills.
+They tend to have difficulty establishing healthy relationships, and they may become dependent or act manipulatively due to a lack of more adaptive skills.

 Histrionic personality disorder symptoms include: